shizejin/lecture-source-py/source/rst/smoothing.rst

 Explanation
 -----------

-In this example, the government always purchase (Zejin's edits: ":math:`0`" -> ":math:`1`") units of the Arrow security that pays off in peace time (Markov state :math:`1`).
+In this example, the government always purchase :math:`1` units of the Arrow security that pays off in peace time (Markov state :math:`1`).

-(Zejin's edits: "But" -> "And") it purchases a (Zejin's edits: "positive" -> "higher") amount of the security that pays off in war time (Markov state :math:`2`).
+And it purchases a higher amount of the security that pays off in war time (Markov state :math:`2`).

 We recommend plugging the quantities computed above into the government